 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-But the problem with the term ‘adrenal fatigue’ (not an officially recognized diagnosis) is that it has been used to describe a group of symptoms when nothing else can be used to explain it.
+But the problem with the term “adrenal fatigue,” which is not an officially recognized diagnosis, is that it has been used to describe a group of symptoms when nothing else can be used to explain it.

-Endocrinologist Betul Hatipoglu, MD, discusses the truth about adrenal fatigue and how a proper diagnosis and multidisciplinary care lead to symptom relief.
+Endocrinologist Shirisha Avadhanula, MD, discusses the truth about adrenal fatigue and how a proper diagnosis and multidisciplinary care can lead to symptom relief.

 A: The adrenal glands have a big job.
-They’re responsible for producing and regulating specific hormones in the body.
-Your adrenal glands are working constantly and have a huge functional capacity — just like your heart or lungs.
-Just because your heart is pumping all the time doesn’t mean it’s fatigued.
-The same is true of your adrenals.
+They’re responsible for producing, secreting and regulating specific hormones in your body, including cortisol.
+They work constantly and have a huge functional capacity — just like your heart or lungs.

 Sometimes, patients who have been misdiagnosed with adrenal fatigue are prescribed prednisone (a type of steroid) or advised to purchase expensive adrenal supplements to replace the cortisol that is presumed to be missing.
-But patients experience no benefits from doing so.
-In fact, taking prednisone can result in negative side effects and could ultimately even suppress your body’s own ability to produce cortisol.
+But patients experience no benefits from taking these medications — and in fact, taking prednisone can result in negative side effects and could ultimately even suppress your body’s own ability to produce cortisol.

-That’s why it’s so important that doctors spend enough time gathering patient history details and performing tests before diagnosing the problem and beginning treatment.
-Sometimes, we can start to help a patient immediately by making modifications to his or her diet, prescribing an exercise regimen and/or recommending specific supplements.
+It’s very important that doctors spend enough time gathering your history details and performing tests before diagnosing the problem and beginning treatment.
+Sometimes, we can start to help a patient immediately by making modifications to their diet, prescribing an exercise regimen and/or recommending specific supplements.

-A: Real adrenal insufficiency describes adrenal glands that are sick and unable to function properly.
 Adrenal insufficiency can be caused by Addison’s disease, a pituitary disorder or another disorder.
-Symptoms of this life-threatening dysfunction include extreme exhaustion, lack of appetite (leading to weight loss), diarrhea, nausea and low blood pressure.
+Some symptoms of this life-threatening dysfunction include extreme exhaustion, lack of appetite (leading to weight loss), diarrhea, nausea, low blood pressure and low blood sugar.

 A: If you’re just beginning your quest for answers or have already been diagnosed with adrenal fatigue, consult your family doctor for a referral to an endocrinologist.
-If you have suspicions of adrenal insufficiency, it’s important to figure out what’s really causing the underlying issues to help you manage them properly.
+Because the symptoms of an adrenal issue may be nonspecific, it’s important to figure out if there’s an underlying issue causing your symptoms in order to help manage your health properly.